Network Structural Equation Models for Causal Mediation and Spillover Effects: Causal Mediation under LREN-SEM

-As mentioned above, the six estimands $\tau_1$ through $\tau_6$ of interest are inherently functions of the parameters of the REN-SEM model in \eqref{eq:eqY}-\eqref{eq:eqA} and are random effects free.
+As mentioned above, the six estimands $\tau_1$ through $\tau_6$ of interest are inherently functions of the parameters of the LREN-SEMs model in \eqref{eq:eqY}-\eqref{eq:eqA} and are random effects free.
 Thus, with the availability of model parameter estimates, the corresponding estimates for such estimands are obtained naturally by the plug-in method as well as their inferences.
-In this paper, we invoke the Maximum Likelihood Estimation (MLE) for the model parameters, in which, however, the large-sample theory is technically nontrivial due to the fact that the network data are not independent samples.
+In this paper, we invoke the Maximum Likelihood Estimation (MLE) for the model parameters, in which, however, the large-sample theory is technically nontrivial due to the fact that the network data are not i.i.d samples.